clemensgoering/nasco/README.md

 ```

 > [!NOTE]
-> This Library is still under construction and will be extended in the future.
+> This Library is still under construction.
+Images and Styles are currently redesigned.
+> Components can be used with Version 1.0.0

 ## Supported Functionalities
 - Merge and clsx integration for extended customizations of each main component